Unmodern Man Interview: Neil Simpson

-Incredibly, for a player that is so synonymous with that all-conquering side, Aberdeen almost missed out on signing Simpson when English side Middlesbrough appeared set to steal the sixteen year old Middlefield Wasps youth product from under their noses.
-After suffering the disappointment of missing out on the Scotland Victory shield squad, Simpson was initially invited to train with Lenny Taylor and the Aberdeen U15/16 sides.
+Incredibly, for a player that is so synonymous with that all-conquering side, Aberdeen almost missed out on signing Simpson when Middlesbrough appeared set to steal the sixteen year old from under their noses.

-Simpson picks up the story, “Lenny came up to me and said we are very disappointed that you didn’t go further in the Scotland trials, but we’re going to make up for that: Aberdeen want to sign you.
-That was on the Thursday and news quickly spread and by the Friday Middlesbrough said we want to take me down there.
+“Lenny Taylor, the youth coach at Aberdeen at the time, approached me and said ‘We are very disappointed that you didn’t go further in the Scotland trials (for the Victory Shield) but we’re going to make up for that: Aberdeen want to sign you’.
+That was on the Thursday and news quickly spread and by the Friday, Middlesbrough said we want to take me down there.
 As soon as they knew Aberdeen wanted to sign me, that was it, I was away down on a flight.
 My Boy’s Club president had a wee tie-in with Boro and he said I should go.
 Then some ex-Aberdeen players warned me not to go to Aberdeen, they said local boys never got on well at the club and that I should get myself down to Middlesbrough”.

-“It was a great wee time.
-I played Northern Ireland on the Wednesday night, it was great but I was knackered.
-I didn’t do myself justice at all.
-I was up against Martin O’Neil actually.
+“It was a great time.
+I played Northern Ireland on the Wednesday night in a Home International.
 It was great; I’d made my debut, a lifetime ambition achieved.
-I was then in the squad when we beat Wales and then we were at Wembley.
-I did really well in a training session before it and I thought I might have a wee chance here.
-But I didn’t.
-But Jock Stein said go and get your kit on and have a wee warm up, so I did and soaked up the atmosphere.
+I was then in the squad when we beat Wales and then we were at Wembley to face England.
+I did really well in a training session before it and I thought I might have a wee chance.
+Unfortunately, I didn’t get on the pitch but Jock Stein said ‘Go and get your kit on and have a wee warm up’, so I did and soaked up the atmosphere.
 It was great to get a taste of that.”

-Simpson went on to win a total of five caps for his country including a Man of the Match performance against England at Hampden in 1987 before finally getting to experience a 70,000 strong Wembley crowd a year later.
+Simpson went on to win five caps for his country including a Man of the Match performance against England at Hampden in 1987, before finally experiencing a 70,000 strong Wembley crowd a year later in the Rous Cup.

 “That was yet another lifetime ambition fulfilled.
-I was up against Robson and Waddle.
-I remember Barnes was wide left.
-We actually played 4 in midfield and I was the wide of the 4.
+I was up against Bryan Robson and Chris Waddle.
+I remember John Barnes was wide left.
+We played 4 in midfield and I was out wide!
 It didn’t suit me if I’m honest.
-It was Roy Aitken and someone else in the middle.
+It was Roy Aitken and Murdo MacLeod in the middle.
 I would have preferred to be in the middle.
 All I was doing was doubling up with Richard Gough against Barnes.
 I played against England the year before at Hampden and I played well.
-I man-marked Bryan Robson out of the game and I set up Charlie Nicholas who hit the bar”.
+I man-marked Bryan Robson out of the game.”

-Considering the career Simpson went on to have with Aberdeen: over 300 appearances, two European trophies, two Scottish league titles, three Scottish Cups and a League Cup – it is scandalous that he isn’t an automatic pick in the pantheon of Scottish football legends.
-At least part of that can be ascribed to the catalogue of injuries he suffered at pivotal times in his career.
+Considering the career Simpson went on to have with Aberdeen: over 300 appearances, two European trophies, two league titles, three Scottish Cups and a League Cup – it seems scandalous he isn’t automatically regarded in the pantheon of Scottish football legends.
+That at least be partly attributed to the catalogue of injuries he suffered at pivotal times in his career.

-There were early knee problems in Primary School which led to the discovery of an extra layer of bone, a largely painless malformation which he carries to this day.
+There were early knee problems in primary school which led to the discovery of an extra layer of bone that had developed, a largely painless condition which he carries to this day.
 However, more serious impediments to his development were to follow.
-After making his full Dons debut aged 16 as a substitute in a 7-1 League Cup victory against Hamilton, his first full start took a further two years, in large part to a bout of mumps quickly followed by a severe dose of German measles – a debilitating combination that Simpson feels had a lingering impact on the trajectory of the remainder of his career.
+After making his full Dons debut aged 16, his first full start took a further two years, in large part to a bout of mumps quickly followed by a severe dose of German measles – a debilitating combination that Simpson feels ultimately impacted his career trajectory.

-While Simpson managed to stay relatively injury free between 1981 & 1986, and he became a mainstay of Ferguson’s side, making over 200 appearances in five seasons.
-However, a series of injuries at the tail end of the 85-86 seasons, including a sciatic problem that Simpson attributes to a bad car crash he’d been involved with destroyed his aspirations of going to the 1986 World Cup with Scotland.
+Simpson managed to stay relatively injury free between 1981 & 1986, making over 200 appearances and becoming a mainstay of Ferguson’s side.
+However, a series of injuries at the tail end of the 85-86 season, including a sciatic problem linked to a bad car crash Simpson had been involved with, put paid to his aspirations of going to the 1986 World Cup.

-Simpson is typically philosophical when ruminating on the challenges he faced in trying to cement a place in the Scotland starting eleven.
+Simpson is typically philosophical when ruminating on the challenges he faced when trying to cement a place in the Scotland starting eleven.

-“I was in heaps of squads, when the 22 was announced I was always in it but there were some fantastic players ahead of me.
+“I was in heaps of squads when the 22 was announced I was always in it but there were some fantastic players ahead of me.
 Paul McStay emerged around the same time and even Jim Bett, who was a better player than McStay, couldn’t get into the side.
-But I always thought 86 was a really good chance to get into a World Cup but then I got the sciatic injury and it just didn’t happen.
+But I thought ‘86 was a really good chance for me to get to a World Cup but then I got the sciatic injury and it just didn’t happen.
 Just another case of bad timing but I wouldn’t swap it for the world”.

 “We were always grounded.
 There was never any question of getting carried away.
-I remember after we beat Waterschei 5-1 in the first leg of the semi.
-We came in the next day for a bit of recovery and there was a supporter outside the ground.
-This older guy.
-We said ‘Aye Aye’ to him and asked how he was doing.
+I remember after we beat Waterschei 5-1 in the first leg of the Cup Winner’s Cup semi.
+We came in the next day for a bit of recovery and there was a supporter outside the ground, an older guy.
+We asked how he was doing.
 He just blew out his cheeks and told us that the away goal for them could be crucial!
-And I was just stood there.
-Stunned!”
+And I was just stood there, stunned!”

-There is no doubt in my mind that Neil Simpson deserves to be exalted as one of the best players to have worn the red of Aberdeen.
+There is no doubt that Neil Simpson deserves to be revered as one of the best players to have worn the red of Aberdeen.
 He was an absolutely vital piston in the engine room of the Dons juggernaut that swept aside all comers at home and abroad.
-Not only that, his achievements merit much wider recognition in the Scottish game, he is quite simply one of the best box to box midfielders this country has produced.
+His achievements also merit much wider recognition in the Scottish game, he is quite simply one of the best box to box midfielders this country has produced.

-Graham Hunter summed it up perfectly when I asked what Neil Simpson meant to him.
+Graham Hunter summed it up perfectly when asked what Neil Simpson meant to him.

 “When I was growing up it was my Dad who took me to the home of football for the first time in the late 1960s.
 His favourite players were Charlie Cooke and then Zoltan Varga but in that glorious era under Fergie his favourite player, by a mile, was Simmie.
 That tells you everything you need to know.
 Great guy, fantastic footballer, Dandy through and through”.